Research. Explore. Discover.

 University Research Presentation Opportunities

-- Autumn and Spring Undergraduate Research Festival is an event that highlights the work of undergraduate researchers across the university.
+The Undergraduate Research Festival highlights the work of undergraduate researchers across the university.
+This Festival is held twice a year (Autumn & Spring).

 Additional opportunities to present your research can be found here: Undergraduate Research